SajjadAhmad14/Apple-Page-Copy/README.md

 ### To Clone And Use Project Files
-- Please go to my github repo: https://github.com/SajjadAhmad14/Apple-Page-Copy -Clone the project in your local machine
+- Please go to my github repo: https://github.com/SajjadAhmad14/Apple-Page-Copy
+- Clone the project in your local machine
--Feel free to use it
+- Feel free to use it
--Please give me your kind feedback as well.
+- Please give me your kind feedback as well.

 ## Authors